DroidTh3ory-xx/android_local_killrom/README.md

 Make a build directory:

-	mkdir Andoid (or whatever name you choose) cd Android (or the name  you chose)
+	mkdir Android (or whatever name you choose) cd Android (or the name  you chose)